Intelligent-Instruments-Lab/iil.is/src/routes/news/lampinn.md

 # The Lamp by Eydísi Kvaran is the fifth track from Intelligent Instruments Lab's proto-langspil album

-On December 29, the song Lampinn (The Lamp) by Eydísi Kvaran will be released.
+On December 29, Lampinn (The Lamp) by Eydísi Kvaran will be released.
 It is the fifth track from the so-called proto-langspil album of the Intelligent Instruments Lab, which investigates artificial intelligence by building new and unusual instruments.
 On the album you‘ll find several artists who wrote a song, each with their style, using this new instrument based on the traditional langspil with some new thechnological upgrades.

 This is what Eydís had to say about her contribution: